By Nancy Virden (c)2020

 2019.
 Two years of emergency room visits, transfusions, and home boundedness were made easier with help from my youngest son.
 I’d volunteered to speak at a woman’s retreat in May, despite wondering if I could pull it off.
 Nothing was scheduled for the two weeks after because I expected to be in the hospital.
 One Sunday as I considered this, John 15:16 rose to mind, stirring my spirit.
 I prayed, fully believing that God would heal me.
 By my birthday, evidence of this healing was mounting.
 Emerging from two days of retreat one week later, driving, walking, climbing stairs, and standing to speak four times, I was amazed and grateful to have a normal supply of energy left.
 God truly had miraculously come through.

 2020.
 It is ironic that one year later I am homebound again along with much of the world.
 2017-19 prepared me for this.
 The willingness to ask for help, more compassion for shut-ins, stubborn emotional self-care, and an easy satisfaction with online fellowship all grew from my experience of debilitating illness.
 Eight weekly online gatherings, half of which I am hosting, keep me content.
 Last weekend, I met my oldest son’s girlfriend whom he may marry.
 Life moves on.
-This birthday week is one of gratitude for the powerful presence, love, and purposes of God that makes both dark and brighter days worthwhile.
+This birthday week is one of gratitude for the powerful presence, love, and purposes of God that make both dark and brighter days worthwhile.

 Today’s Helpful Word